-The meridians can be influenced by needling the acupuncture points; the acupuncture needles unblock the obstructions at the dams, and reestablish the regular flow through the meridians.
-Acupuncture treatments can therefore help the body’s internal organs to correct imbalances in their digestion, absorption, and energy production activities, and in the circulation of their energy through the meridians.
+The meridians can be influenced by needling the acupuncture points; the acupuncture needles unblock the obstructions at the dams, and reestablish regular flow through the meridians.
+Acupuncture treatments can therefore help the body’s internal organs to correct imbalances in their digestion, absorption, energy production, and circulation of their energy through the meridians.

 Digestive disorders: gastritis and

-hyperacidity, spastic colon, constipation, IBS, diarrhea, and etc.
+hyperacidity, spastic colon, constipation, IBS, diarrhea, etc….

-Neurological and muscular disorders: headaches, facial tics, neck pain, rib neuritis, frozen shoulder, tennis elbow, various forms of tendonitis, low back pain, sciatica, osteoarthritis and etc.
+Neurological and muscular disorders: headaches, facial tics, neck pain, rib neuritis, frozen shoulder, tennis elbow, various forms of tendonitis, low back pain, sciatica, osteoarthritis, etc….

-Acupuncture is particularly useful in resolving physical problems related to tension, stress and psychosomatic disorders
+Acupuncture is particularly useful in resolving physical problems related to tension, stress and psychosomatic disorders.